Police admit Texas shooting suspect ‘could be anywhere’

-Texas shooting: Police admit suspect Francisco Oropeza ‘could be anywhere’ despite reports he was cornered
+Texas shooting: Police admit suspect Francisco Oropesa ‘could be anywhere’ despite reports he was cornered

-The San Jacinto County Sheriff’s office and the FBI say Francisco Oropeza, 38, is considered armed and dangerous
+The San Jacinto County Sheriff’s office and the FBI say Francisco Oropesa, 38, is considered armed and dangerous

 Texas shooting: Manhunt continues for suspect in mass shooting

-Note: This article was amended on May 2 2023.
-It originally contained an incorrect spelling of the suspect’s name, as this was how the FBI initially identified him.